-As an antidote to my suffering, I have been waking up a 5am to meditate at the Rosemont Center in Albuquerque where I can take refuge with the Buddha, Dharma (Buddha's teachings) and the Sangha (spiritual community).
+As an antidote to my suffering, I began waking up a 5am to meditate at the Rosemont Center in Albuquerque where I can take refuge with the Buddha, Dharma (Buddha's teachings) and the Sangha (spiritual community).
 Here I gain insight into the essence of the Buddha's teachings which are comprised in the Four Noble Truths.
 They are the truth of suffering, the truth of the cause of suffering, the truth of the end of suffering, and the truth of the path that leads to the end of suffering.
-This suffering which I have been feeling and which the Buddha expounds on is a universal phenomena.
-Currently in the United States, the political climate of our nation (whose democracy and people are being threatened) is experiencing an overwhelming amount of fear and pain.
-As a way to address this collective suffering, I have created, "Pierced."
+The suffering which I had been feeling and which the Buddha expounds on is a universal phenomena.

 Concurrently as my life was shifting to a more difficult period, many people in our country were beginning to experience an overwhelming amount of fear and pain when we discovered that our democracy and people were under attack.
 As a way to address my individual pain and the collective suffering I was feeling around me, I created, "Pierced."

 The idea of thorns came to me as a metaphor for pain through my daily walks by a neighbors garden filled with a variety of desert cacti.
 Every time we walked by my daughter Emilia would say, "ouch, don't touch- be careful mama."
 Amongst the fiercest of thorns is those of the Ocotillo.
 Taking some clippings, that bent over the path of the sidewalk, I held the plant in my hands and learned that if I twisted the thorns in the direction that they grew, they would pop off without being cut.